tsangkai/slam_demo/README.md

 cmake --build .
 ```

-## Setup
+## Usage

-The configuration files for simulation and experiment are in `config`.
-We use `perf` to measure the execution time of each algorithm.
+# Simulations

+The shell scripts provide a guildline on how to use the simulations.

+# Experiments on EuRoC datasets